Calcium oxalate: Occurrence

 Many plants accumulate calcium oxalate as it has been reported in more than 1000 different genera of plants.
 The calcium oxalate accumulation is linked to the detoxification of calcium (Ca(2+)) in the plant.
 Upon decomposition, the calcium oxalate is oxidised by bacteria, fungi, or wildfire to produce the soil nutrient calcium carbonate.

 The poisonous plant dumb cane (Dieffenbachia) contains the substance and on ingestion can prevent speech and be suffocating.
 It is also found in sorrel, rhubarb (in large quantities in the leaves), cinnamon, turmeric and in species of Oxalis, Araceae, Arum italicum, taro, kiwifruit, tea leaves, agaves, Virginia creeper (Parthenocissus quinquefolia), and Alocasia and in spinach in varying amounts.
 Plants of the genus Philodendron contain enough calcium oxalate that consumption of parts of the plant can result in uncomfortable symptoms.
 Insoluble calcium oxalate crystals are found in plant stems, roots, and leaves and produced in idioblasts.
 Vanilla plants exude calcium oxalates upon harvest of the orchid seed pods and may cause contact dermatitis.

 Calcium oxalate crystals are commonly found in lichens, where they occur in two mineral forms: weddellite (CaC_{2}O_{4}·(2+x)H_{2}O) and whewellite (CaC_{2}O_{4}·H_{2}O).
 These crystals can form both on the surface of the lichen as a powdery coating called and within the internal structures of the lichen thallus.
 The type and distribution of these crystals often correlates with environmental conditions: weddellite typically forms in dry environments and can serve as a water source for the lichen, while whewellite is more common in moist habitats.
 In addition to water regulation, calcium oxalate crystals in lichens serve several protective functions, including shielding against excessive sunlight and potentially helping to neutralize pollutants such as sulfur dioxide.
 The formation of these crystals is linked to the lichen's ability to dissolve calcium from rocky substrates through the production of oxalic acid, with the amount of calcium oxalate often correlating with the calcium content of the substrate on which the lichen grows.

 Calcium oxalate, as ‘beerstone’, is a brownish precipitate that tends to accumulate within vats, barrels, and other containers used in the brewing of beer.
 If not removed in a cleaning process, beerstone will leave an unsanitary surface that can harbour microorganisms.
-Beerstone is composed of calcium and magnesium salts and various organic compounds left over from the brewing process; it promotes the growth of unwanted microorganisms that can adversely affect or even ruin the flavour of a batch of beer.
+Beerstone is composed of calcium and magnesium salts and various organic compounds left over from the brewing process; it promotes the growth of unwanted microorganisms that can adversely affect a batch of beer.

 Calcium oxalate crystals in the urine are the most common constituent of human kidney stones, and calcium oxalate crystal formation is also one of the toxic effects of ethylene glycol poisoning.